pydicom/pynetdicom/docs/user/ae.rst

 +---------------------+------------------------------+

-Specifying your own transfer syntax(es) can be done with the *transfer_syntax* keyword argument parameter as either a single str/UID or a list of str/UIDs:
+Specifying your own transfer syntax(es) can be done with the *transfer_syntax* keyword parameter parameter as either a single str/UID or a list of str/UIDs:

 .. doctest::